Tips for keeping safe from fire during warm weather

 • Be careful where you position your BBQ – we suggest on level ground, well away from anything flammable like sheds, fences, trees or tents.

-• Don't use petrol, paraffin or any flammable liquids on your BBQ – firelighters are a safer option.
+• Never use petrol, paraffin or any flammable liquids on your BBQ – firelighters much safer.

 • BBQs can stay hot for hours and can also give off carbon monoxide fumes for several hours after they go out, so don't bring them indoors, or into a tent, with you.